-- b. minimise as far as possible, impacts on the natural environment; - ensure stormwater discharge is managed in a manner that does not cause actionable nuisance to any person or premises; - d. avoid adverse impacts on street streets and their critical root zone.
+- a. minimise as far as practicable, impacts on adjoining or adjacent premises and the streetscape in regard to erosion and sedimentation, dust, noise, safety and light; - b. minimise as far as possible, impacts on the natural environment; - c. ensure stormwater discharge is managed in a manner that does not cause actionable nuisance to any person or premises; - d. avoid adverse impacts on street streets and their critical root zone.